cltcht/Polynomial-regression/README.md

 Few scripts using different programming languages and approaches to tackle fitting problems.

 ## Summary
-As personal project I wanted to study one "simple" mathematical problem along with differents programming languages.
+As personal project I wanted to play with one "simple" mathematical problem along with differents programming languages.
 I choosed polynomial regression in order to fit a set of points.

 I've seen online some ML based approaches which I don't like.